pascalw/dashbling/docs/getstarted.md

 **Pulling data into your dashboard - jobs**

-Besides pushing data can also be pulled into the dashboard.

-Dashbling supports `jobs`, which are basically functions that are invoked at specified intervals and are expected to publish events.
+Dashbling supports `jobs` - functions that are invoked at specified intervals and expected to publish events.

-A typical jobs looks something like this:
+A typical job looks something like this:

 ```js
 module.exports = async function myJob(sendEvent) {